zzonyo/trust-docs-test/source/index.html.md

 <aside class="notice">All endpoints in this section require authentication</aside>

-<aside class="warning">When trade with margin loan from your margin account, "account-id" parameter should be set to margin account id, "source" parameter should be set to "margin-api".</aside>
+<aside class="warning">When trade with margin loan from your margin account, "account-id" parameter should be set to margin account id, "source" parameter should be set to "margin-api"; When trade with super-margin loan from your super-margin account, "account-id" parameter should be set to super-margin account id, "source" parameter should be set to "super-margin-api"</aside>

 ## Place a New Order